- Photos & Map

 - Start: Rosswald

-The gondola lift takes you to Rosswald.
-At the top station, the path climbs up towards Suone.
-You hike along the Suone to the Stafel Alp.
-The St. Anna chapel is well worth a visit here.
+The gondola takes you to Rosswald.
+From the mountain station, the path climbs up towards the Suone.
+You hike along the Suone to the Alpe Stafel.
+Here a visit to the St. Anna chapel is worthwhile.

-The hiking trail is well fortified, but be careful when you're in a state of severe dizziness.
-Over a stair-like section you climb up to Bortelalp.
-Here a comfortable rest is announced.
-Enjoy the view and the rush of the white water of the Bortelsee.
-On the way to the Simplon Pass, a detour to Wase, a charming little hamlet with chapel and intact 250-year-old village is worthwhile.
-Through the larch forest you ascend another 300 metres and reach the Simplon Pass in the last descending part.
+The hiking trail is well maintained, but caution is advised in case of strong dizziness.
+Via a stepped section, you climb up to the Bortel alp.
+Here a cozy rest is recommended.
+Enjoy the open view and the rushing of the wild waters of Lake Bortel.
+On the way to the Simplon Pass, a detour to Wase, a charming small hamlet with a chapel and intact 250-year-old village appearance, is worthwhile.
+Through the larch forest, you climb another 300 vertical meters and reach the Simplon Pass in the last descending section.
 Here you have connection to the post bus line back to Brig.
-The way is also in the opposite direction an impressive experience (and somewhat easier).
+The route is also an impressive experience in reverse direction (and somewhat easier).

 Good to know